unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 When you make a firearm attack against a creature, you can expend one grit point to attempt to trip them up and force them back.
 On a hit, the creature suffers normal damage and must succeed on a Strength saving throw or be pushed 15 feet away from you.

 **Piercing Shot**
 When you make a firearm attack against a creature, you can expend one grit point to attempt to fire through multiple opponents.
-The initial attack gains a +1 to the firearm’s misfire score.
+The initial attack gains a +1 to the firearm's misfire score.
 On a hit, the creature suffers normal damage and you make an attack roll with disadvantage against every creature in a line directly behind the target within your first range increment.
 Only the initial attack can misfire.

 **Violent Shot**
 When you make a firearm attack against a creature, you can expend one or more grit points to enhance the volatility of the attack.
-For each grit point expended, the attack gains a +2 to the firearm’s misfire score.
+For each grit point expended, the attack gains a +2 to the firearm's misfire score.
 If the attack hits, you can roll one additional weapon damage die per grit point spent when determining the damage.

 **Winging Shot**
 When you make a firearm attack against a creature, you can expend one grit point to attempt to topple a moving target.
 On a hit, the creature suffers normal damage and must make a Strength saving throw or be knocked prone.